Azure/Commercial-Marketplace-SaaS-Accelerator/docs/Installation-Instructions.md

 The script above will perform the following actions.

 - Create required App Registration for SaaS Marketplace API authentication
-- Create required Aoo Registration for SSO on your Landing Page
+- Create required App Registration for SSO on your Landing Page
 - Deploy required infrastructure in Azure for hosting the landing page, webhook and admin portal
 - Deploy the code and database on the infrastructure.